carstenSpraener/keycloak-examples/README.md

 ### Start the example

 The whole example build and runs in docker-compose so the only thing you need to have on your development machine is __Docker__.
+It will use the ports 8080 and 8081 for keycloak and spring-boot.
+This ports needs to be free.

-When you met this requirement you can clone this projrct into a local directory by:
+When you met this requirement you can clone this project into a local directory by:

 ```bash